Step 6: Register for Classes

 - Classes listed at the 1000-4000 level are for undergraduate students; classes listed at the 5000-level are for graduate students only.
 Proof of completion of a Bachelor's Degree must be provided before permission to enroll in graduate-level classes will be given.

 - Classes with section numbers of 40, 60, 80 (COJO 1010-40, for example) are offered through our Outreach School.
-These classes have an additional charge of up to $800 per class that is NOT included in exchange contracts.
+These classes have an additional charge of $1500-2200 per class that is NOT included in exchange contracts.
 If you are an exchange student and enroll in one of these classes, you will be responsible to pay the additional cost for the class.
 Section 40 classes are taught online only.

 - Section 50 classes are taught on a different campus in another city.
 It is not possible for exchange/study abroad students to take classes on that campus.